grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 ## Import notification policies

-Create or reset the notification policy tree via provisioning files in your Grafana instance(s).
+Create or reset the notification policy tree using provisioning files in your Grafana instance(s).

 In Grafana, the entire notification policy tree is considered a single, large resource.
 Add new specific policies as sub-policies under the root policy.
 Since specific policies may depend on each other, you cannot provision subsets of the policy tree; the entire tree must be defined in a single place.